 Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 You don’t need cement or fancy equipment to build a solid fire pit, smoker, or shed.
 Natural mortar—made from clay, sand, and water—has held structures together for thousands of years, and it’s surprisingly easy to make yourself.
-If you can dig a hole and mix mud, you can do this.

-Why Natural Mortar Works (And Why It’s Worth Learning)
+Why Natural Mortar Works

 Step 1: Find Clay-Rich Soil